A Waterfall in the Middle of Town

 Winter

 The falls run year-round.
-Ice formations can be impressive.
-Dress warmly.
+Ice formations on the gorge walls can be impressive.
+Dress warmly for the wind.

 Spring is the clear winner for seeing Rumford Falls at full force.
 By late summer, the dam diverts enough water that the cascade thins noticeably.
 Fall foliage adds color to the gorge, and the contrast of orange maples against dark granite and white water photographs well.
 Winter visits are possible and the ice buildup on the gorge walls can be striking, though the wind through the river valley is cold.